 Key used to generate a nonce token (“number used once”).
 The key itself is generated by concatenating the user ID + the parameter $action + current date/time (timestamp).

 The nonce token is used to uniquely identify requests to the site.
 This way, when the site receives a remote request, it is checked if there is a nonce token or not.
 If the token is not available the request is rejected, if it is available, the value of the nonce token is compared with the one saved in the system, if the nonce token matches then the request is accepted otherwise rejected with a 403 (Forbidden) error.

-Example (deletion of a comment of a post):
+Example (deletion of a post’s comment):